Overview#

 A joint cyber operation involves analysts from four NATO member states working within a shared Argus environment.
 Intelligence data ranges from open-source advisories to SECRET UE analytical products, and the participating nations have different bilateral sharing agreements with each other.
 A French analyst should not see a UK EYES ONLY indicator.
 A Romanian analyst cleared for CONFIDENTIAL UE should not be able to access a SECRET UE threat actor profile.
 The DCS Data Labelling module enforces these distinctions automatically at every data access layer, binding classification labels to data objects in a way that cannot be separated from the data itself and evaluating access permissions in real time against each user's clearance and nationality attributes.

 The DCS Data Labelling module implements security classification labelling, metadata binding, and attribute-based access control across all data objects in the platform.
-Every piece of data carries appropriate security markings and access decisions are enforced in real time based on user clearance, organizational affiliation, and data classification level.
+Every piece of data carries appropriate security markings and access decisions are enforced in real time based on user clearance, organisational affiliation, and data classification level.

-J --> L[Access Denied with Audit Log]Last Reviewed: 2026-02-24 Last Updated: 2026-04-14
+Last Reviewed: 2026-02-24 Last Updated: 2026-04-14

 Key Features#